Incognitowski/Incognitowski/README.md

   - Software Integrations.
   - Performance.
   - Efficient software testing.
-- I'm currently learning Rust 🦀 and CI/CD integrations.
+- I'm currently learning Rust 🦀 and Terraform.
 - In my free time, I like to watch old movies 🎥, play games (specially RPGs ⚔️ and racing 🏎️), and mess around with small software projects.

 ### 🛠️ Tech stuff I'm currently using and enjoying: